PiCake314/BitMap/readme.md

     ```cpp
     m.drawCircle({}, 70, map::clr::RED, true, false, 2, map::Alignment::center);
     ```
     As you can see, it can be hard to decipher what each parameter means.
-So, alternatively, you can create a `map::shapes::Circle` object and past it to the generic `map::Mapper::draw` function (this is the prefered way):
+So, alternatively, you can create a `map::renderables::shapes::Circle` object and past it to the generic `map::Mapper::draw` function (this is the prefered way):

     ```cpp
-    auto circle = map::shapes::Circle({}, 70, {.color = map::clr::RED, .alignment = map::Alignment::center});
+    auto circle = map::renderables::shapes::Circle({}, 70, {.color = map::clr::RED, .alignment = map::Alignment::center});
     m.draw(&circle);
     ```